Lijinyu3/Lijinyu3/README.md

 - 👋 Hi, I’m @Lijinyu3 a undergraduate student of CS
-- 👀 I’m interested in playing the guitar
+- 👀 I’m interested in music
 - 🌱 I’m learning CS currently
 - 📫 How to reach me "enotaa33@gmail.com"